gilt/kairos/README.md

 Kairos is a time frame scheduler.

 A KairosTimeFrame instance is bounded by both beginning and ending times, and can optionally tick at a given interval.
 Notifications are published when frames begin, end, and tick.

-A KairosContainer object can roll up several frames, allowing them to be stopped, started, and modified simulatenously.
+A KairosCollection object can roll up several frames, allowing them to be stopped, started, and modified simulatenously.

 Kairos can be used for many purposes: a clock or countdown, a calendar, a job runner, or even part of a game engine.
 One of our use cases at Gilt is the messaging a user sees around a sale time.
 We want to increase urgency as a sale nears its start time, notify the user how much time remains once the sale begins, and indicate the sale has ended after it's over.
-A KairosContainer with multiple KairosTimeFrame instances helps us to do this.
+A KairosCollection with multiple KairosTimeFrame instances helps us to do this.

 ## Features